 History of International Albinism Awareness Day

 On December 18, 2014, the United Nations’ General Assembly adopted a resolution establishing June 13th as International Albinism Awareness Day.
 This historic resolution confirmed the global focus on albinism advocacy.
-NOAH joins with the worldwide albinism community in encouraging everyone to celebrate and promote albinism awareness on Saturday, June 13, 2020.
+NOAH joins with the worldwide albinism community in encouraging everyone to celebrate and promote albinism awareness on June 13th each year.